Armenia–Uruguay relations

 Foreign relations exist between Armenia and Uruguay.
 Uruguay, as a small South American nations hosts a large Armenian community for its size.
 The Armenian community in Uruguay totals approximately 16,000 people.
+Armenia has an embassy in Montevideo and Uruguay has an embassy in Yerevan.

 History

 The first Armenians to arrive to Uruguay took place in the late 1800s.
 Between 1920 and 1930, large waves of Armenians arrived to the nation, many having survived the Armenian genocide carried out by the Ottoman Empire.
 On 20 April 1965, Uruguay became the first nation in the world to officially recognize the Armenian genocide.
 In 1939, the AGBU Uruguay Chapter opened its offices in Montevideo.

 On 26 December 1991, Armenia regained independence after the Dissolution of the Soviet Union.
 On 27 May 1992, Armenia and Uruguay established diplomatic relations.
 In June 1992, Armenian President Levon Ter-Petrosyan paid an official visit to Uruguay.
 In February 1997, Uruguay opened an honorary consulate in Yerevan.
 In May 2012, Uruguayan Foreign Minister, Luis Almagro Lemes paid an official visit to Armenia, the highest Uruguayan official to visit the nation.

 As of 2016, local Armenian organizations are denouncing efforts by Turkey to minimize Armenian presence.

 In December 2021, Uruguay opened a resident embassy in Yerevan.
+In 2023, Armenia opened a resident embassy in Montevideo.